mateusz/tritium/01_architecture/05_entity_detail_equipment.md

 ### DroneFleetControlComputer
 Carried by fleet flagship.
 Controls fuel and drone dispersal.
 Automatically switches to combat mode when alien fleet detected.
 Takes up all 3 pod mountings on an IOS and 6 pod mountings on an SCG.
 Can control up to 200 drones in one fleet.
 Drones automatically go to the drone pool in space when built.
 Each drone adds 7 to fleet power (1400 total with 200 drones).
 Warlord pilots increase each drone's power by 3.

-### BattleDrone
+### IOSBattleDrone
 Special chassis incorporating one fusion laser.
-Flight controlled via flagship drone computer.
+Flight controlled via flagship drone computer installed on IOS.
 Used for combat operations against Methanoid forces.
 Can be deployed in fleets of up to 200 units.
+Each drone has a power of 7, unless commanded by the Warlord, in which case the power increases to 10.
+Note Methanoids can only use IOSBattleDrones at power 7, unaffecteed by rank.

+### StarDrone
+Similar to IOSBattleDrone, except can be installed on SCG.
+More expensive, but comes with a base power of 10.
+However if commanded by a pilot or captain, drone power goes down to 7.

 ### Chassis
 Base ship frames that can be equipped with various components.